ElektraInitiative/PermaplanT/doc/architecture/backend.md

 ### Service

 The service layer is responsible for handling our business logic as well as mapping entities and DTOs.

-### Persistance

-The persistance layer is responsible for making connections to the database and retrieving/updating the state of the database.

 ### Model